Test in a live environment

 Additionally, IronPDF also offers developers methods to extract text and content from a PDF, render charts in PDFs, insert barcodes, enhance security with passwords and watermark programmatically.

 There are other many useful libraries such as IronBarcode for working with barcodes, IronXL for working with Excel documents, and IronOCR for working with OCR.
 You can get all five libraries for the price of just two by purchasing the complete Iron Suite.
-Please visit the licensing page for more details.
+Please visit the Iron Software Licensing Page for more details.

 9 .NET API products for your office documents